ats-okazaki/ats-okazaki.github.io/cv.md

 # Achievements:
 ## Publications with reviews
 ### Submitted/In revision
-1. Kino, K., Cauquoin, A., **Okazaki.
-A.**, Oki, T. and Yoshimura, K., Heavy Water Isotope Precipitation in Inland East Antarctica Accompanied by Strong Southern Westerly Winds during the Last Glacial Maximum. *in revision, GRL*
 1. Morita, M., Kajita, H., **Okazaki, A.**, Ueda, N., Umeda, K., Yamaoka, K., Uchida, E., Kawahata, H., Evaluation of Bicarbonate Flux through Groundwater and River Water at the Western Foothill of Mt.
 Choka, *submitted to Geochemical Journal*
 1. Ishidoya, S., Sugawara, S., **Okazaki.
 A.**, First detection of variations in present day’s delta-18O of atmospheric O2 and its application to evaluate changes in oxygen, carbon, and water cycles. *submitted to ACP*
 2. Cheng, J., Cauquoin, A., Yang, Y., **Okazaki, A.**, and Yoshimura, K., Unravelling the contrasting impacts of ENSO on stable water isotopes in precipitation over the northern versus southern Tibetan Plateau. *submitted to JC*